XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/combat.md

 # Combat/Battle/Skirmish

-### Will I lose the tile buffs if my dolls retreated/moved/lose link/die ?

-> <iframe width="640" height="360" src="https://www.youtube.com/embed/tQRqcTDmAKE" frameborder="0" allowfullscreen></iframe>
->
-> TLDW: No.
->
-> On that note, retreating dolls who had their buffs activate will not remove said buff.
-Also, tile buffs don't degrade even if your dummy count does.

 ### Does retreating a doll during battle/skirmish have an effect on affection points?

 > Nope.
 They ONLY lose some if they or other dolls in the group died during mob battles.
 And auto-battles DO NOT decrease/affect^(w/e the case may be)^ affection points.